vuejs/vuefire/docs/nuxt/auth.md

 </script>
 ```

 You can even automatically handle the auth state by _watching_ the current user.
-We recommend you to do this either in a layout or on the `app.vue` component so the watcher is always active:
+We recommend you do this in either a layout or the `app.vue` component so the watcher is always active:

 ```vue
 <script setup>